MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Save-AzureVMImage.md

 ```

 ## DESCRIPTION
-The **Save-AzureVMImage** cmdlet captures and saves the image of a stopped azure_2 virtual machine.
+The **Save-AzureVMImage** cmdlet captures and saves the image of a stopped Azure virtual machine.
 For Windows virtual machines, run the Sysprep tool to prepare the image before it is captured.
 After the image is captured, the virtual machine is deleted.